Dental Checkups at Dental Design HQ Georgetown, TX

 - Refrain from smoking and other oral health-harming behaviours

 “To prevent oral health issues between dental checkups, our dental team may make several recommendations for at-home oral care.”

 Frequently Asked Questions

-Q. What is a dental exam?
+Q. How is a dental cleaning performed?

-Q. What is a dental X-ray?
+Q. What is a dental exam, exactly?

 Quality Dental Services Can Transform Your Smile

 By visiting us as soon as possible, our team can help get you the professional treatment you need.
 Instead of waiting around and allowing the symptoms to get worse, we can provide you with treatment options.

 - Cosmetic Dentistry